0verEngineer/InlineProblems/README.md

 <!-- Plugin description -->
 Plugin to show problems like errors and warnings inside the text editor (inline) for IDEs based on the IntelliJ Platform, inspired by Error Lens and InlineError.

-You can turn this plugin on and off by the keyboard shortcut `alt+u`.
+You can turn this plugin on and off with the keyboard shortcut `alt+u`, additional shortcuts can be configured in the settings.
 <!-- Plugin description end -->

   <p align="center">